 - as self-employed income for any Universal Credit claims

-- as self-employed income as changes to your tax credits claims
+- as self-employed income for changes to your tax credits claims

 You should first check the other support available to you.